semaphoreci/docs/docs/ci-cd-environment/semaphore-registry-images.md

 ---
-description: This page contains a list of docker images available on Semaphore registry.
+description: This page contains a list of docker images available on Semaphore Container Registry.
 ---

-# Semaphore Registry
+# Semaphore Container Registry
 Semaphore hosts a set of images that are used by `sem-service` as well as a set of convinience images.
 You can use these images inside your Semaphore envionrment without any restrictions or limits.